juj/fbcp-ili9341/README.md

 Edit the file `config.h` in a text editor (a command line one such as `pico`, `vim`, `nano`, or SSH map the drive to your host), and find the appropriate line in the file.
 Add comment lines `//` in front of that text to disable the option, or remove the `//` characters to enable it.

-After having edited and saved the file, reissue `make -j` in the build directory and restart fbcp-ili9341.
+After having edited and saved the file, reissue ``make -j `nproc` `` in the build directory and restart fbcp-ili9341.

 Some options are passed to the build from the CMake configuration script.
 You can run with `make VERBOSE=1` to see which configuration items the CMake build is passing.
 See the above *Configuring Build Options* section to customize the CMake configure items.
 For example, to remove the statistics overlay, pass `-DSTATISTICS=0` directive to CMake.